-LL.M.
-Law: Public International Law (specialisation)
+Master of Laws in Law: Public International Law (Specialisation)

 The Master’s specialisation in Public International Law is an English-taught programme concerning the law that governs international relations.
 In the not so distant past, this was more or less limited to relations between states, but in recent years international organisations, peoples, enterprises and individuals have also become part of the increasingly complex global society and therewith of the realm of international law.